-- Some parts are made from plastic that could affect the durability of the tool
+- Some parts are made from plastic which could affect the durability of the tool

-It is 13.5 inches in length and if you consider the ABS plastic handles, the width is 2 inches.
+It is 13.5 inches long, and if you consider the ABS plastic handles, the width is 2 inches.
 Crazy Shark states that the hook remover has been designed by anglers and hence, the ease of use.

 - Easy to use